monoscope-tech/apitoolkit-landing/docs/sdks/infrastructure/kubernetes/index.md

 menuWeight: 10
 ---

-# Integrating APItoolkit with Kubernetes
+# Integrating monoscope with Kubernetes

-This guide demonstrates how to integrate APItoolkit with Kubernetes using the OpenTelemetry Collector for infrastructure-level API monitoring and observability without requiring code changes to your applications.
+This guide demonstrates how to integrate monoscope with Kubernetes using the OpenTelemetry Collector for infrastructure-level API monitoring and observability without requiring code changes to your applications.

 ```=html
 <hr>